Adroiti/docs-for-code-review-tools/Pylint-import-star-module-level.md

-Pattern: Import star module level
+Pattern: Import star used on non-module level

 Issue: -